-I could go on forever about how bad his music is.
-However his music isn’t what makes him special.
-Its his innovation.
-I consider him to be one of hip hop’s top innovators.
+I could go on forever about how bad his music is; however, his music isn’t what makes him special.
+It’s his innovation.
+I consider him to be one of hip-hop’s top innovators.
 The Based God is a marketing genius.

 Despite having a poor music product, the 22-year-old has one of the strongest movements in the music industry, no matter the genre.
 Through the utilization of free social media tools and the digital world as a whole, he has been able to capture the minds of a young and digitally driven generation and create the cult known as the Based World.
 In a time, where society stresses quality over quantity, Lil B is on the opposite end of the spectrum.
 He has released over 1,500 tracks (including a 676 song mixtape), created a whooping 155 MySpace accounts and shot over 300 viral videos, gaining an amazing 62 million views.
-Not bad for a terrible rapper huh?
+Not bad for a terrible rapper, huh?

 Besides flooding the internet, Lil B realized that in our generation, if you do something that is unconventional, different, weird or anything along those lines, people will take notice.
-From the way he dresses to the unexplainable stuff he does to the outrageous things he says, it’s completely different from anyone else.
+From the way he dresses to the inexplicable stuff he does to the outrageous things he says, it’s completely different from anyone else.
 He is original.

 Originality is what separates the successful from the unsuccessful.
 Just as major companies such as Apple and Nike have branded themselves since their existence, he has done the same.
 He has branded himself in a way that differentiates himself from everyone in the hip-hop community; to the point that people are forced to pay him attention.
 Who else can name their album, I’m Gay, in a homophobic dominate industry such as hip-hop and get away with it?
 Only Lil B.